Category: Film Reviews

 A group of survivors comes out from hiding as the horror subsides and the dead have won.
 The living begin to try to make their way across the country to the island of Catalina off the cost of California

-I noticed a lot a “shout outs” to other Zombie … Read More »
+I noticed a lot a “shout outs” to other Zombie movies in the dialogue, … Read More »

 Director: John McNaughton